bensaadaCanine/devops-home-assignment/README.md

 ### 1. Deploy Infrastructure

 Please change the CIDR block of the Jenkins ALB SG ingress before executing this code block.
 You can find it in `terraform/jenkins-ec2/alb.tf`.
-It mapped to my personal IP due to security reasons (Jenkins should NOT be accessible by anyone).
+It mapped to my personal IP due to security reasons (Jenkins should be accessible to RnD teams only).

 ```sh
 SERVICES=("remote-backend" "s3-buckets" "ssm" "sqs" "ecr" "vpc" "jenkins-ec2" "eks" "iam-roles" "jenkins-jobs")